seb-ma/recipes-notion-to-pdf/README.md

 # recipes-notion-to-pdf

-This script permits to generate a HTML document that can be easily printed as a clean recipes book from recipes stored in a Notion database.
+This script permits to generate a PDF document that can be easily printed as a clean recipes book from recipes stored in a Notion database.
 It generates:
 - a book title (with an illustration)
 - an index of all recipes in each section (with colored labels)